-Whether you observe Lent or you’re simply on the hunt for some new meatless meals, I dug up a few of my delicious dishes you can make as you head into the upcoming season.
+Whether you observe Lent or you’re simply on the hunt for some new meatless meals, I dug up a few of my recipes that you can make as you head into the upcoming season.

 Take a look at my meat-free recommendations.
 If you’d like the full ingredient list and instructions, click on the bold blue text below.

-I originally made this recipe around Memorial Day but I promise you, it works well no matter the time of the year.
+I originally made this recipe around Memorial Day but I promise you, it’s perfect no matter the time of the year.

 HERE is the recipe to make the kebabs for your next cookout!

 See those tender, buttery shrimp?
 They taste even better than they look.

 And while you can eat them alone, I like placing them on top of pasta or eating this dish alongside crusty bread (to lop up all of the juices!).